IseanB/Robustifying-Dynamic-Quantization-of-PINNs/README.md

 ## Our Solution

 Below shows how small, Gaussian noise injected into the training process of a PINN **decreased** performance degradation in the dynamic quantization process.
-Through this simple robustification technique of the dynamic quantization process, we can benefit from the lack of a calibration set and typically post-quantization work done in non-dynamic quantization processes required to decrease the performance degradation of quantization processes.
+Through this simple robustification technique of the dynamic quantization process, we can benefit from the lack of a calibration set and avoid post-quantization work done in non-dynamic quantization processes required to decrease the performance degradation of quantization processes.

 Put simply, <ins> we unlocked broader use of a powerful quantization technique by minimizing its performance drop in PINNs </ins>.
 Therefore, our work helps to enable Edge Computing and [Edge AI](https://www.hpe.com/us/en/what-is/edge-ai.html) applications for these data efficient, physics-grounded, and robust Neural Networks: PINNs.